 Configuration Data

-Self-Service Environment Migration
+Self-Service Customization Migration

-Project Name: Platform Environment Configuration
+Project Name: Configuration Data

 My Role: Senior Product Designer/UX Design Lead